-During my college time, I had a calligraphy teacher who taught me in this beautiful craft, and even though I am not a master at writing calligraphy In this article I will show you everything, that I know and teach you how to write calligraphy.
+During my college time, I had a calligraphy teacher who taught me this beautiful craft, and even though I am not a master at writing calligraphy In this article I will show you everything, that I know and teach you how to write calligraphy.

-What do I need to write Calligraphy?
+What do I Need to Write Calligraphy?

 When it comes to Pens, there are two main types to choose from.

-The more traditional dip pen or the more modern cartridge – filled pen.
+The more traditional dip pen or the more modern cartridge–filled pen.

 But you are limited when it comes to different inks and nibs.
 You can´t use any special ink with it and you can only use the Nibs, the pen comes with.

 The traditional dip pen, however, is more diverse.

 You can switch the nib easily and use a large variety of different inks, from colored ink to pigmented gold or silver ink.